MikeVedsted/JoinMe/docs/contributing.md

 People will read your code.
 Although clean and beautiful code is awesome, it is also essential that it is readable.

+_Hint: If you are using VS Code, you can also add the extension `Code Spell Checker` to avoid typos on your code._

 4 - **Document your code** :page_facing_up::writing_hand:

 In general, your code should be self-explanatory.
 Add comments only when necessary and make sure to be concise and clear, do not add obvious explanations.